LordSnoosh/SEIR2222/work/w11/d3/01-02-react-effect-and-ref-hooks/README.md

 Rarely would data that users typically create while using the app be seeded - unless it was "demo" data 😊

-The code that seeds a database is external to the application itself, i.e., not a part of the running application and is usually executed just once.
+The code that seeds a database is external to the application itself, i.e., it's not a part of the running application and is usually executed just once.

 ### SEI CAFE's Data Model